 - mental health problems.

-Some reasons that young people have put forward to explain their behaviour include:
+Some reasons that young people have put forward to explain their self-harming behaviour include:

 - trying to express strong, complicated or hidden feelings

-- proving to themselves that they are not invisible
+- proving to themselves that they aren’t invisible

 - feeling in control